Incentivize Contribution and Learn Parameters Too: Federated Learning with Strategic Data Owners: Introduction

 In this paper, we address this question in two stages.
-First, we consider a utility model of the agents where the accuracy of learning a parameter and the contribution levels of all the agents give every agent some benefit, while their individual contribution levels lead to their personal costs.
-We propose an algorithm, namely \mechfull{} (\mech{}) in the federated learning setting that achieves simultaneous contribution and learning of the model parameters by the agents.
+First, we consider a utility model of the agents where the quality of the learned parameter and the contribution levels of all the agents give every agent some benefit, while their individual contribution levels lead to their personal costs.
+We propose an algorithm, namely \mechfull{} (\mech{}) in the FL setting that achieves simultaneous contribution and learning of the model parameters by the agents.
+We introduce payments to ensure that agents truthfully share their contributions.
 However, this method suffers from a sub-optimal contribution by the agents and therefore the global learning is also sub-optimal.
-In the second stage, we improve this dynamics by allowing monetary transfer where {\em contributors} and {\em consumers} are treated differently using the monetary transfer and incentivizes all agents to contribute their maximum amount of data to the learning process.
+In the second stage, we improve this dynamics with monetary transfers such that it incentivizes all agents to contribute their maximum amount of data to the learning process.
 This mechanism, namely \mechfulltwo{} (\mechtwo{}), learns the optimal parameters for all agents and asks the {\em data-consumers} to {\em pay} and {\em pays} the {\em data-contributors}, without keeping any {\em surplus}. \mechtwo{} is distinguished in the fact that it simultaneously learns the optimal model parameters, incentivizes full contribution from the agents, yet is quite simple to use in practice.